widelands/widelands/doc/sphinx/source/immovable_program.rst

 Immovable Program Reference
 ===========================
 Immovables can have programs that will be executed by the game engine.
+Programs are required to allow workers to interact with an immovable (e.g. a tree will need a "fall" program to allow woodcutters to remove the tree).

 It is not mandatory for immovables to define programs.
-Immovables without a program will simply display their main animation indefinitely.
-Programs are required to allow workers to interact with an immovable (e.g. a tree will need a "fall" program to allow woodcutters to remove the tree).
+If the immovable defines a program named ``program``, this program will be started as the main program on creation.
+Immovables without such a program will simply display their main animation indefinitely.

 Programs are defined as Lua tables.
 Each program must be declared as a subtable in the immovable's Lua table called ``programs`` and have a unique table key.
 The entries in a program's subtable are the ``actions`` to execute, like this::